 “Not at all,” he said, making a gesture with his head to invite me in.

 So I came back, and said ‘hi’ to everyone.
-Some people gathered on the porch.
+He has the most amazing apartment, it’s modern like my Scape Guildford dorm but the views could not be more different, or better!
+Some people had gathered on the porch.
 They brought me tea, and I chatted with Oliver, a friend from London, and Sean.
 Originally from New Zealand, Sean knew where Indonesia was (my home country).
 Also, it turned out that Oliver graduated from Tufts, and he knew Wesleyan, my campus.
 Small world!

 We continued to chat while the sun performed its magnificent feat “just” for us.
 The sky turned pink, purplish, and bluish at the horizon.
 The sun’s golden circle was easily observable without having to shelter the eyes—and it descended and disappeared behind an islet, and finally beneath the sea.
 [An anecdote: Maria was cleaning the toilet and had her head stuck in the bowl all the while.
 When Helius was gone, she came out and complained, “I had my head stuck in the bowl the whole time!”
 To which Sean responded, “Yeah well, you know that thing is not meant to wash your hair!” / “I wasn’t washing my hair!” she shook her head in regret for missing the sunset.
 I told her she could still catch the next one.
 “I guess it’s true,” she said.
 And I wondered to myself, these people had been here for about two months then, and were still fascinated by this particular feat.
 It must be such a place to live in.
 It made one never want to leave, I said.
 Sean confirmed my statement, “Yes, this place has that effect.”]